-- In a large bowl, cream brown sugar and butter together until light and fluffy.
-Add egg and molasses.
+- In another large bowl, cream butter and brown sugar together until light and fluffy then mix in the molasses and egg.

-- Combine flour, ginger, baking soda, cinnamon, cloves and salt, then gradually add to the creamed mixture.
+- Add the dry ingredients to the creamed mixture.
 Mix all ingredients well.

-- Cover and refrigerate about 4 hours or overnight for best results.
+- Cover and refrigerate the cookie dough for about 4 hours or overnight for best results.

-- Preheat oven to 350.
-Flour your surface lightly, then roll dough to desired thickness.
-Cut with your choice of cookie cutters and place 1 inch apart on ungreased baking sheets.
+- Heat oven to 350.
+Flour your surface lightly, then roll out dough with a rolling pin to desired thickness.
+Cut with your choice of cookie cutters and place 1 inch apart on an ungreased cookie sheet.